arielgee/Lizard/.misc/tasks.md

 `		onAttach self-hosted:935`
 `		onPacket resource://devtools/server/devtools-server-connection.js:379`
 `		receiveMessage resource://devtools/shared/transport/child-transport.js:66`
-* remove 'manage extention' menu item and eplase it with mine?
 * when using element.children there is no need to check for: nodeType === Node.ELEMENT_NODE. there are ALL elements. (seee: _deWidthify)
 * externilize the CssSelectorGenerator options?
 * use webNavigation in sage-like ?